Skip to main content

 • investigate what citizens believe the EU’s priorities for energy policy should be in the next decade

-The full report and the individual reports per EU country were published on 11 September 2019.
 The main conclusions drawn from the survey showed that the EU energy policy is about moving away from fossil fuels, decreasing consumption and lowering energy prices.
 Therefore, access to secure, clean and affordable energy needs to be prioritised through strong cooperation and increasing investment in research and technology.